 O’Connell had to stop Gray getting in and Egan did likewise when Welbeck threatened to gain a yard of space.
 At the other end Fleck then had a good run but his shot lacked power and was easily saved.
 Basham’s low cross was just out of the reach of McBurnie.
 United had the better of the game but the game went into the break goalless.

-The second half saw Welbeck get the better of Egan on hallway and with no cover, the ex England man was in and had an age to decide what to do but with options to his left also, he chose to take on the shot and Henderson stood up big to divert the ball away.
+The second half saw Welbeck get the better of Egan on halfway and with no cover, the ex England man was in and had an age to decide what to do but with options to his left also, he chose to take on the shot and Henderson stood up big to divert the ball away.
 It was reminiscent of his save against Salah last week.

 United finally had an effort of note when Lundstram’s cross was nodded down by McBurnie and Robinson hit a fierce half volley but it was straight at Foster.
 McBurnie was booked and then taken off with Mousset coming on.
 Sharp then came on for Robinson and Watford also made a flurry of changes going with two wingers up top in Sarr and Deulofeu for the ineffective Welbeck and Gray.